 FINAL EXAM: The final exam will be held during the examination period.
 The date, time and location of the exam will be posted on the course site as soon as it is available.

-Please Note: Students are responsible for material covered in the on-line lectures as well as the assigned chapters/sections in the texts.
+Please Note: Students are responsible for all material covered in the on-line lectures as well as the assigned readings in the course material package and that which is posted online.